JamshaidAhmedd/Event_Manager/README.md

 # Event Manager

 This demo Express application provides a simple event management system with organiser and attendee sections.
+The organiser dashboard is styled with the CoreUI admin template.

 ## Setup